UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >if you're not running a 1000hz kernel you can rebuild the kernel using your current one as a template the source can be found on www.kernel.org.
 Some people will say 1000hz is snake oil this is false.
 I've done the testing and in every test i got better performance and lower power consumption.
 So for gaming 1000hz is recommended, especially if using studio grade audio setups, upsampling ect the reduction in cpu usage is nearly 30%!.
 If you're sitting on the desktop completely idle, yes less would probably be better.

 > Scheduler:
-> If your kernel supports it you can test out **_scx_lavd_**, If the kernel does not support it download the source from www.kernel.org use the old kernel config as a template.
-Guides can be found online.
+> If your kernel supports BPF you can test out **_scx_lavd_**, If the kernel does not support it download the source from www.kernel.org use the old kernel config as a template.
+Guides and patches can be found online.
+Or ask your distros kernel package maintainer.

 > AMD Mesa Drivers (Building):
 >Profiling mesa's common functions and optimising for your CPU may not lead to a massive performance increase, but the latency reduction & CPU usage is clear.
 If you're on Debian 13/Trixie/Testing i may be releasing my own repository for packages soon™️.